wangenius/gpt-shell/README.md

 - Preset bots help you quickly switch between different conversation roles and scenarios
 - Bots can be used in single conversations and interactive mode
 - You can press Ctrl+C to cancel generation at any time during the generation process
+- Bot aliases provide quick access to frequently used bots with single-character shortcuts
+- Multiple model configurations allow you to easily switch between different LLM providers

 # Build